 - The Honorable Joseph R. Biden, Jr., President of the United States of America

 - His Excellency António Guterres, Secretary-General of the United Nations

 - His Excellency Xie Zhenhua, Special Envoy of President Xi Jinping, People’s Republic of China

-- Her Excellency Agnès Pannier-Runacher, Minister for Energy Transition of the French Republic
+- Her Excellency Agnès Pannier-Runacher, Minister for the Energy Transition of the French Republic

-- His Excellency Bhupender Yadav, Minister for Environment, Forest and Climate Change of the Republic of India
+- The Honorable Sh.
+Bhupender Yadav, Minister for Environment, Forest and Climate Change of the Republic of India

-- His Excellency Adel Al-Jubeir, Minister of State for Foreign Affairs, Member of the Council of Ministers, and Envoy for Climate, Kingdom of Saudi Arabia
+- His Excellency Adel Al-Jubeir, Minister of State for Foreign Affairs, Member of the Council of Ministers, and Envoy for Climate Affairs, Kingdom of Saudi Arabia